 Our liquidity and ongoing profitability are, in large part, dependent upon our timely access to, and the costs associated with, raising capital.
-Our funding requirements historically have been met from a combination of borrowings such as term loans and working capital limits from banks and selling of our loan portfolio to other lenders such as banks, and issuance of commercial paper, non-convertible debentures and equity through public issues and on private placement basis.
+Our funding requirements historically have been met from a combination of borrowings such as term loans and working capital limits from banks and issuance of commercial paper, non-convertible debentures and equity through public issues and on private placement basis.
 Thus, our business depends and will continue to depend on our ability to access diversified low-cost funding sources.